zacatac/balena-fin-examples/README.md

 # balena-fin-examples
 A collection of examples for the Balena Fin board  wrapped as a resin.io multi-container application.
+This collection will be improved with more examples over time, make sure to check it out from time to time!

 Service | What it does
 ------------ | ------------